Matisse show in London to display works Picasso envied

-LONDON (Reuters) - Ageing painters sometimes repeat the same image over and over, relying on their fame and signature to turn a buck.
-Henri Matisse, who died in 1954 aged 84, instead created boldly colored paper cutouts that made even Picasso jealous.
+LONDON, Oct 4 (Reuters) - Ageing painters sometimes repeat the same image over and over, relying on their fame and signature to turn a buck.
+Henri Matisse, who died in 1954 aged 84, instead created boldly coloured paper cutouts that made even Picasso jealous.

 “Henri Matisse: The Cut-Outs”, which opens at Tate Modern in London in April, and afterwards goes to the Museum of Modern Art in New York, assembles some 120 of Matisse’s fragile but striking cutouts, more than have ever been presented in one place.
 They ranging in size from miniatures to works that cover an entire wall.